 - General Paediatrics - Registrars and Senior Registrars

-- Community Child Health - Registrars (previously called Fellows) and Senior Registrars (also called Senior Fellows)
+- Community Child Health - Registrars (sometimes called Fellows) and Senior Registrars (also called Senior Fellows)

-- Some subspecialist registrar/fellow positions - e.g. Infectious Diseases, Rehab, Immigrant Health
+- Some subspecialist registrar/fellow positions - e.g. Rehabilitation, Immigrant Health, Victorian Forensic Paediatric Medicine, Indigenous Health

-Positions for many subspecialty units (eg Cardiology, Gastroenterology etc) are not included on this site
+However, positions for most subspecialty units (eg Cardiology, Gastroenterology etc) are not included on this site and you will need to look out for job ads from Monash Children's and Royal Children's hospitals.

 Please note that this is a recruitment program.
 It is NOT an advanced training network and we are not trying to match to candidates' specific training needs.
 We are allocating based on competitiveness for particular positions, much like occurs when you apply to an individual position.
 The site/hospital you are applying to must also rank you high enough for us to allocate you to that role.